Carfentanil or Carfentanyl (Wildnil) is an analog of the prevalent synthetic opioid analgesic fentanyl and is one of the most potent opioids known.

 If you or someone you love is seeking a safe,

-secure, and compassionate resource for opioid or Carfentanil addiction treatment, Level Up West Palm Beach is here for you.
+secure, and compassionate resource for opioid or Carfentanil addiction treatment, Level Up Palm Beach County is here for you.

 Don’t hesitate to contact us to speak with an addiction counselor today about our levels of care.